 R&D expense consists primarily of salaries and related costs of employees engaged in ongoing research, product design and development activities, costs of engineering materials and supplies and professional consulting expenses.
-R&D expense was \$8.3 million or 10.9% of net sales in 2016, compared to \$7.7 million or 10.3% in 2015.
-R&D spending increased in 2016 due to higher labor and material costs for new product development programs.
-These costs were partially offset by \$0.4 million cost reimbursements received in the second quarter of 2016 under a cost-sharing arrangement with a customer that was entered into during the first quarter of 2016.
+R&D expense was \$8.6 million in both 2016 and 2015 representing 12.5% and 12.7% of net sales, respectively.
+New product development programs resulted in increased R&D spending on labor and materials during the third quarter of 2016, however, these additional costs were offset by \$0.6 million of cost reimbursements received under a cost-sharing arrangement that was entered into with a customer during the first quarter of 2016.